tempfiles-download/Frontend/INSTALLATION.md

 __<span style="color:red">This is a draft and not intended to be used in production!</span>__
 ### Requirements

-To install TempFiles you first need to install a webserver php and mysql.
+To install TempFiles you first need to install a webserver, php and mysql.
 In this installation I will use nginx as the webserver.
 Nginx also requires php-fpm.
 If you don't use Nginx then you don't have to install php-fpm.
 ### Installation